Natalia LaVallie, DC

 complete a registration form for your animal.
 Links to these forms are below:

-Initial appointments for both small and large animals usually take about 1 hour to discuss current concerns and health history, perform a detailed exam, and provide a chiropractic adjustment.
-Follow-up appointments are approximately 30-45 minutes.
+Initial appointments for both small and large animals usually take about an hour to discuss current concerns and health history, perform a detailed exam, and provide a chiropractic adjustment.

 In your home, small animal examinations are best performed in an area with carpeting and ample space to work together with your animal.
-Please have a soft collar on your dog (no harnesses, and please let me know if you only have a prong, choke or e-collar).
-Please catch and contain your cat in an area that makes them easily accessible prior to appointment.
+Please have a soft collar on your dog (let me know if you only have a prong, choke, or e-collar).
+Cats should be contained in an area that is easily accessible.
+Sometimes muzzles help us all stay safe when an animal is reactive to pain.
+I have muzzles for dogs and a cat bag.
+If you have your own, please have it available.

-Horse and large animal examination are best performed in an aisle, arena or protected outdoor space in the event of weather.
+Horse and large animal examination are best performed in an aisle, arena, or protected outdoor space with level footing.
 They should have clean coats and hooves, but please do not apply any sprays or ointments.
 Anything that makes their coat slick can make adjusting very difficult.
 If fly spray is necessary, please have it available, and we'll apply it together.
-Please have a halter on your animal that will allow you to safely lead/lunge them during examination.
+Please have a halter on your animal that will allow you to safely manage them during examination.

 follow-up appointments

 YOU are essential during the time between adjustments.
+It will be your job to watch for changes and keep your animal safe while they heal.
 I will provide home care and exercise instructions as applicable, so you can support your animal optimally.

 fees